kay-master/point-of-sale/README.md

 ### Running tests

-To run tests for all services: `pnpm run test:all`
+To run tests for all services: `npm run test` or `npm run test:all`

 But in case you want to run individually: